lortordermur/sfcalcsheet/README.md

 There are a couple of ways you can participate and help:

 * Leave some feedback, praise or anecdotes [on Reddit](https://www.reddit.com/r/worldbuilding/comments/iodfba/sfcalcsheet_science_fiction_calculation).
+* Request a specific calculator or feature in the Reddit thread.
 * Post some useful formulas in the Reddit thread and maybe I will turn them into a calculator.
 * [Star](https://github.com/lortordermur/sfcalcsheet/stargazers) SFCalcSheet on GitHub.
 * [File an issue](https://github.com/lortordermur/sfcalcsheet/issues) on GitHub for a long-standing quirk or wanted feature.